Safaera: Background

 Bad Bunny and Jowell had previously talked about a collaboration in the past, in a time when Bad Bunny was recording mostly trap songs, a genre that Jowell dislikes.
 They said to each other that they would work together if one of them was willing to make either a trap or a reggaeton track.
 A year later, after listening to Bad Bunny's "Mía" featuring Canadian singer Drake, Jowell liked the single's style and called Rimas Music to arrange a recording session with him, but he was very busy at the time.
 Three weeks before the release of YHLQMDLG, Bad Bunny called Jowell & Randy, who were in Puerto Rico, in order to work together for the album.
 "Safaera" was produced by Latin Grammy Award-winner Tainy and Bad Bunny's disc jockey DJ Orma.

 In March 2020, the song inspired the "SafaeraChallenge" and the "#AbuelaChallenge", both of which went viral on the app TikTok.
 The latter saw especially elderly people dancing to the song while being placed in quarantine due to COVID-19.

 Composition

 Due to its structural complexity, the song was described as a "reggaetón symphony and perreo megamix".
 During its course, the song "ventures through at least eight beat changes, five different rap flows, and 10+ years of references".
-The track makes use of numerous samples throughout its runtime, which include a guitar riff from "Get Ur Freak On" by Missy Elliott, the rhythm tracks from "Big Up" by Shaggy & Rayvon, "Santa Barbara" by Chaka Demus & Pliers, synths from DJ Nelson's and DJ Goldy's Xtassy Reggae, an opening line from Cosculluela's "Pa' La Pared" and a sample from Alexis & Fido's "El Tiburón", among others.
+The track makes use of numerous samples throughout its runtime, which include a guitar riff from "Get Ur Freak On" by Missy Elliott, the rhythm tracks from "Big Up" by Shaggy and Rayvon, "Santa Barbara" by Chaka Demus & Pliers, synths from DJ Nelson's and DJ Goldy's Xtassy Reggae, an opening line from Cosculluela's "Pa' La Pared" and a sample from Alexis & Fido's "El Tiburón", among others.